ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/memory-forensics-and-process-analysis-using-volatility/workflow-execution.md

 This workflow demonstrates how multiple memory artifacts can be analyzed separately and then correlated together to better understand activity on a Windows host.

 > **Workflow vs Execution vs Writeup (Terminology Used Here)**
-> - **Workflows** refer to repeatable host investigation procedures, such as reviewing process listings, analyzing process relationships, or examining command-line arguments.
+> - **Workflows** refer to operational threat intelligence tasks such as ransomware research, ATT&CK mapping analysis, IOC review, and adversary investigation.
-> - **Executions** refer to the hands-on use of a tool such as Volatility Workbench against provided memory evidence.
+> - **Executions** refer to hands-on use of MISP to perform event searches, review indicators, analyze tags and galaxies, and pivot through related intelligence.
-> - **Writeups** document the analyst's process, observations, reasoning, tool usage, and conclusions.
+> - **Writeups** document investigative findings, analyst reasoning, intelligence pivots, and threat research conclusions.

-> 👉 For this workflow, the goal was not only to record answers.
-The goal was to understand what each memory artifact revealed, why each Volatility plugin was selected, and how the findings supported the overall process investigation.
+> 👉 For a **detailed, step-by-step walkthrough of how this workflow was executed — complete with screenshots**, see the **[Step-by-Step Execution](#step-by-step-execution)** section below.

 ---